What caliper painting costs in Los Angeles

 DIY vs professional caliper painting

 DIY caliper paint kits run $40-80 at auto parts stores.
 They come with a small can of paint, a brush, and instructions that make it look easy.
-Here is why professional caliper painting costs $700 and DIY kits cost $50:
+Here is the practical difference between a professional job and a $50 kit:

 - Application method — DIY kits use brush application that leaves visible brush marks and uneven coverage.
 Professional painting uses spray application for a smooth, factory-quality finish.